PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 That frustration can get pretty close to resentment and hostility.
-Indeed, speedrunning through past discussions, it can feel like platform-compliance skeptics's position is a textbook application of the OSS's _Simple Sabotage Field Manual_: "insist on doing everything through channels, never permit short-cuts to be taken in order to expedite decisions", "haggle over precise wordings of communications, minutes, resolutions", "refer back to matters decided upon at the last meeting and attempt to re-open the question of the advisability of that decision".
+Indeed, speedrunning through past discussions, it can feel like platform-compliance skeptics' position is a textbook application of the OSS's _Simple Sabotage Field
+Manual_: "insist on doing everything through channels, never permit short-cuts to be taken in order to expedite decisions", "haggle over precise wordings of communications, minutes, resolutions", "refer back to matters decided upon at the last meeting and attempt to re-open the question of the advisability of that decision".

 Now, there is an important point I want to make: the previous paragraph is not me accusing developers who favor the status quo of deliberately making the